niess/calzone/docs/source/api.rst

    instanciated Monte Carlo geometry.
 Note that the geometry is static, i.e. it cannot be modified once it has been built.

-   Since :py:class:`Volume` objects are related to a :py:class:`Geometry`, they cannot be instaciated directly.
+   :py:class:`Volume` objects are linked to a :py:class:`Geometry`, and cannot be instanciated directly.
 Instead, they are indexed from a geometry, e.g. as

    >>> volume = geometry["Environment.Detector"]

    .. automethod:: aabb

-      The *frame* argument specifies the reference volume (by its absolute *pathname*) of the axis-aligned bounding-box.
+      The *frame* argument specifies the reference volume (by its absolute :ref:`pathname <pathname>`) of the axis-aligned bounding-box.
 If *frame* is :python:`None`, then the bounding box is computed in the root frame of the simulation.
 For instance, the following computes the volume AABB in its own frame (thus, the AABB of the underlying `G4VSolid`_, actually).

       >>> aabb = volume.aabb(volume.name)